- Snow Days

 When 24 hours just isn’t enough—and let’s be serious, in Gaylord’s lush June, July and August days, sometimes even 48 hours isn’t—you’re going to want to spend the night.
-Here, three summertime spots where the accommodations are easy, breezy and beautiful:
+Here, two summertime spots where the accommodations are easy, breezy and beautiful:

 Otsego Lake State Park Launch your boat in the big water, sun your buns on the half-mile beach, drop a line from the pier—you’ll have time enough to do it all if you overnight in one of this 62-acre park’s 155 sites.
 989-732-5485.

 Otsego Lake County Park Sure, there are 27 acres, 80 wooded campsites and, of course, big ol’ Otsego Lake for swimming, boating and fishing.
 But roughing it?
 Only if you find basketball courts, electric hookups, showers and, oh yeah, wireless internet to be abrasive amenities.

 Here are three ways to experience the North’s liquid refreshment: